dart-lang/build/source_gen/source_gen/source_gen/README.md

   `part` in the original source file, use `PartBuilder`.
 You should choose an extension unique to your package.
 Multiple `Generator`s may output to this file, but they will all come from your package and you will set up the entire list when constructing the builder.
+Using the extension `.g.dart` may cause conflicts with other projects that use `SharedPartBuilder` since outputs must be unique.
 - If you want to write standalone Dart library which can be `import`ed use `LibraryBuilder`.
 Only a single `Generator` may be used as a `LibraryBuilder`.